Smoked Potato Skins

 - Make sure that your potato skins are nice and crispy before you pile on the toppings so they hold them and don’t crumble.

-Fire up that smoker and make this great appetizer on it today.
-It’s great for any party!
+Fire up that smoker and make this tasty appetizer today.
+It’s family-friendly and great for any get together.

 Smoked Potato Skins